RealNobser/BetterDuinoFirmwareV4/README.md

 	* avrdude: https://github.com/MCUdude/avrdude
 	* GUI for avrdude: https://blog.zakkemble.net/avrdudess-a-gui-for-avrdude/
 	* some instructions: https://forum.arduino.cc/t/the-simplest-way-to-upload-a-compiled-hex-file-without-the-ide/401996

+### Very first initialization procedure
+After flashing the firmware for the very first time, the status LED will flash fast at startup.
+Please do the following steps:
+- Connect to MarcDuino board Interconnect/Serial TX+RX using a serial interface (9600 baud)
+- when powering up you should see the following message (depending on version:
+  ***MarcDuino Dome Master***
+  ***Version 4.x.x***
+- enter "#RS01" (case sensitive!) and press enter
+- the board should restart, the LED should blink slowly

 ### Development Environment
 * Visual Studio Code: https://code.visualstudio.com/download